MarcusWolschon/osmeditor4android/documentation/docs/help/gl/Opening hours.md

-# Editor de horarios de apertura de OpenStreetMap
+# Editor dos horarios de apertura do OpenStreetMap

-A especificación de horas de apertura de OpenStreetMap é bastante complexa e non se presta fácilmente a unha interface de usuario sinxela e intuitiva.
+A especificación dos horarios de apertura do OpenStreetMap é bastante complexa e non se presta de xeito doado a unha interface de usuario sinxela e intuitiva.

-Non obstante, a maior parte do tempo probablemente só estea usando unha pequena parte da definición.
-O editor ten isto en conta ao tentar ocultar as características máis escuras nos menús e a maior parte do tempo reducindo o uso "na estrada" a pequenas personalizacións de modelos predefinidos.
+Non obstante, a maior parte do tempo probábelmente só estea empregando unha pequena parte da definición.
+O editor ten isto en conta ó tentar agochar as características máis escuras nos menús e a maior parte do tempo reducindo o uso "na estrada" a pequenas personalizacións de modelos predefinidos.

-_Esta documentación é preliminar e un traballo en curso_
+_Esta documentación é preliminar e está en progreso_

-## Usando o editor de horarios de apertura
+## Empregando o editor dos horarios de apertura

 In a typical workflow the object you are editing will either already have an opening hours tag (opening_hours, service_times and collection_times) or you can re-apply the preset for the object to get an empty opening hours field.
 If you need to add the field manually and you are using Vespucci you can enter the key on the details page and then switch back to the form based tab to edit.
 If you believe that the opening hours tag should have been part of the preset, please open an issue for your editor.